 Southern Africa is fortunate to enjoy plentiful sunshine throughout the year.
 And, it is this infinite natural resource that allows us to run our Silent Safaris, which channel sunshine power through ‘green’ technology.

-After developing the very first electric game drive vehicle in Zambia (our e-Cruiser), Ila Safari Lodge became the first lodge in Zambia to run silent solar-powered safaris both on land and on the water.
+After developing the very first electric game drive vehicle in Zambia (our e-Cruiser), Ila Safari Lodge became the first lodge in Zambia to run silent solar-powered safaris on both land and water.
 And we are still the only operator in Zambia to do so.

 The cornerstone of Green Safaris’ philosophy has been to develop lodges and camps in areas where eco-tourism is most needed to preserve them.
 All our properties have been designed and built in the most sustainable way, and to ensure they blend seamlessly into their specific habitat.